iamdayo/Olist-Brazilian-E-Commerce---Delivery-and-Customer-Experience-Analysis/README.md

 | 31-45 days | 185 | 1.68 | 74.1% | 4.9% | 8.6% | 3.8% | 8.6% |
 | 45+ days | 144 | 2.54 | 49.3% | 4.2% | 9.7% | 16.7% | 20.1% |

 On time scores 4.29.
-One to five days late scores 2.99 — a 1.3 point collapse for under a week.
-Then it flattens: 6-15 days and 31-45 days are almost identical, 1.74 against 1.68.
+One to five days late scores 2.99 — a 1.3 point drop for being less than a week late.
+After that the score barely moves: 6-15 days and 31-45 days are almost the same, 1.74 against 1.68.

-So the length of the delay barely matters.
-What matters is whether the promise held.
+So how long the delay lasts barely matters.
+What matters is whether the delivery date was met.

-That points somewhere counterintuitive: **better delivery estimates would raise satisfaction more than faster delivery would.** A padded estimate that is met beats an optimistic one missed by two days.
+That points somewhere unexpected: **giving customers a longer, more realistic delivery date would raise scores more than delivering faster would.** A date that is met beats an optimistic one that is missed by two days.

 ### The worst deliveries are rated by two opposed camps:

 <!-- IMAGE 7: score distribution from the Reviews page -->

-The 45+ band scores 2.54 where the bands above it sit near 1.6.
-The mean hides what is happening — 49.3% give one star and 36.8% give four or five.
+The 45+ band scores 2.54, higher than the bands above it, which sit near 1.6.
+The average hides what is happening — 49.3% give one star and 36.8% give four or five.
 Two groups, not one.

-Three possible explanations, none separable with this data: the angriest customers disputed and refunded and are not answering surveys two months later; orders that never arrived have no delivery date and are excluded entirely, so the band only holds parcels that turned up; or expectations reset to zero once a parcel is assumed lost, making arrival a positive surprise.
+Three possible explanations, none of them provable with this data:

+- The angriest customers asked for a refund and moved on.
+They are not filling in a survey two months later.
+- Orders that never arrived have no delivery date, so they are not in this band at all.
+It only holds parcels that eventually turned up.
+- After waiting that long, customers assume the parcel is lost.
+When it finally arrives, it feels like good news.

-Also worth flagging: **6.6% of on-time orders still score one star**, close to 6,000 of them.
-Delivery explains most of the dissatisfaction here.
-Not all of it.
+One more thing in that table: **6.6% of on-time orders still score one star**, close to 6,000 of them.
+Delivery explains most of the bad reviews here.
+It does not explain all of them.

 ### Boleto approvals are the customer's delay, not Olist's: